-Investment income was \$3.3 million comparable to \$3.2 million in the fourth quarter of 2016.
+Investment loss was \$0.6 million compared to a gain of \$3.3 million in the fourth quarter of 2017, primarily due to lower preferred share returns.

-Net Income before Income Taxes
+Net Income before Interest and Income Taxes

-For the quarter ended December 31, 2017, net loss before taxes was \$6.8 million compared to income of \$3.6 million in the fourth quarter of 2016 primarily due to a decrease in underwriting income.
+For the quarter ended December 31, 2018, net loss before interest and taxes was \$8.2 million compared to a loss of \$6.8 million in the fourth quarter of 2017 primarily due to the one-time costs associated with the sale, severance, reduced investment which have been offset partially by improved underwriting income compared to the prior year quarter.